opnfv/ovsnfv/docs/release/scenarios/os-nosdn-ovs-ha/scenario.description.rst

 Scenario: "OpenStack - ovs-nfv"
 =============================

-Scenario: apex-os-nosdn-ovs-noha
+Scenario: apex-os-nosdn-ovs-ha

-"apex-os-ovs-noha" is a scenario developed as part of the OVS for NFV OPNFV project.
-The main components of the "apex-os-nosdn-ovs-noha" scenario
+"apex-os-ovs-ha" is a scenario developed as part of the OVS for NFV OPNFV project.
+The main components of the "apex-os-nosdn-ovs-ha" scenario
 are:

  - APEX (TripleO) installer (please also see APEX installer documentation)
- - Openstack (in non-HA configuration)
+ - Openstack (in HA configuration)
  - OVS/DPDK Open vSwitch with DPDK data plane virtual forwarder for tenant networking

 Introduction